An End to 500 Years of Solitude at the Center for Jewish History

 Corpus Christi College is in part responsible for the enshrinement of Greek, Latin and Hebrew as the highest objects of study in the West.
 The New Learning, as it is sometimes called—these three languages of Judeo-Christianity, as well as math and astronomy—spread to the English public schools first and America’s Yale and Harvard Colleges second.
 The cornerstone of humanist education in the West well into the nineteenth century, the New Learning always depended on a vigorous engagement with physical texts.
 Far from being rarefied relics, these texts were battlegrounds.
 And far from representing a sui generis strand of learning, these developments built upon the longstanding intellectual tradition of the Jews.

-It’s taken some 500 years, but Oxford is rightfully paying homage to the role played by the Jews (who were expelled from England in 1290) in the development of humanist education.
+After 500 Years, the part played by Jews in the development of humanist education is made clear, even though Jews, expelled by Edward I in 1290, had not been present in England at the founding of Corpus Christi College.
 As one curator said, “[These objects] have never left Corpus, essentially.
 They’ve never left Oxford.”
 It’s good that they’re getting a little fresh air at the Center for Jewish History.
 Unsealed from their 500 years of solitude, the works of 500 Years of Treasures communicate with one another and with us.

 In addition to the religious artifacts, there are ancient manuscripts, early printed books, and Tudor silver.
 Visitors will see dazzling illuminated works of literature, including Piers Plowman and The Canterbury Tales, sitting alongside texts revealing Renaissance methods in the study of Greek and Latin.
 Additionally, the exhibit includes sketches of Galileo’s observations of the moon’s surface, a private letter written by Isaac Newton, and much more.